ciselab/Lampion/README.md

 ## Getting Started

 Further information as well as instructions on the components can be in their sub-folders.
+Any experiment-reproduction code is placed in a seperate repository, to which the items in *Experiments* only point.
+An overview and reasoning on the structure can be found in the [Design-Notes](./Resources/DesignNotes.md).

 The folder *Manifest-Schema* holds sql-files to generate a valid schema required for visualisation.